 Occasionally one will come across a beer where there is a single, overriding experience that dominates just about all other aspects of it.
 It doesn’t necessarily make the beer one-dimensional, because at the time the subtleties may be possible to discern, but the further removed you become from the beer, the more singular the experience becomes.
 This was one of those beers.

-Of course, it drinks beautifully, with a really lively mouthfeel, plenty of carbonation, and the ability to dance on the palate, even if it is with par of fairly robust hobnail boots!
+Of course, it drinks beautifully, with a really lively mouthfeel, plenty of carbonation, and the ability to dance on the palate, even if it is with a pair of fairly robust, hobnail boots!

-Now a beer for the inexperienced, but for those that know and love Fantome this will continue to please.
+Not a beer for the inexperienced, but for those that know and love Fantôme this will continue to please.